BBC Radio 1: 1980s

 At the start of 1981, Mike Read took over The Radio 1 Breakfast Show from Dave Lee Travis.
 Towards the end of the year, Steve Wright started the long-running Steve Wright in the Afternoon show.
-In 1982, the new Radio 1's Weekend Breakfast Show started, initially with Tony Blackburn supported by Maggie Philbin and Keith Chegwin.
+1982 saw the end of Junior Choice and it was replaced by Radio 1's Weekend Breakfast Show, although the format based on children's requests continued for another two years.
 Adrian John and Pat Sharp also joined for the early weekend shows.
 Gary Davies and Janice Long also joined, hosting Saturday night late and evening shows respectively.

 In 1984, Robbie Vincent joined to host a Sunday evening soul show.
-Mike Smith left for a while to present BBC1's Breakfast Time; Gary Davies then took over the weekday lunchtime slot.
-Bruno Brookes joined and replaced Peter Powell as presenter of the teatime show, with Powell replacing Blackburn on a new weekend breakfast show.
+Mike Smith left for a while to present BBC1's Breakfast Time; Gary Davies took over the weekday lunchtime slot.
+Bruno Brookes joined and replaced Peter Powell as presenter of the teatime show, with Powell replacing Tony Blackburn on a new weekend breakfast show, which no longer contained children's requests.
+Blackburn left Radio 1 at this point.

-In 1985, Radio 1 relocated from its studios in Broadcasting House to Egton House.
+In 1985, Radio 1 relocated its studios in Broadcasting House to Egton House.
 In March 1985, Ranking Miss P became the first black female DJ on the station, hosting a reggae programme.
-In July, Andy Kershaw also joined the station.
+In July, Andy Kershaw joined the station.

-Simon Mayo joined the station in 1986, while Smith re-joined to replace Read on the breakfast show.
+Simon Mayo joined in 1986, while Smith re-joined to replace Read on the breakfast show.

 In response to the growth in dance and rap music, Jeff Young joined in October 1987 with the Big Beat show.
 At the end of the year Nicky Campbell, Mark Goodier and Liz Kershaw all joined, and Janice Long left.

 Mayo replaced Smith on the breakfast show in May 1988.
 In September, Goodier and Kershaw took over weekend breakfasts with Powell departing.
 Campbell took over weekday evenings as part of a move into night-time broadcasting as 1 October 1988 saw Radio 1 extend broadcast hours until 02:00; previously the station had closed for the night at midnight.

-From September 1988, Radio 1 began its FM switch-on, with further major transmitter switch-ons in 1989 and 1990.
-It was not until the mid-1990s that all existing BBC radio transmitters had Radio 1 added.
+From September 1988, Radio 1 began its FM switch-on, with further major transmitter switch-ons in 1989 and 1990 but it was not until the mid-1990s that all existing BBC radio transmitters had Radio 1 added.
 Previously, Radio 1 had "borrowed" Radio 2's VHF/FM frequencies for around 25 hours each week.